 Recording

-Considerations for choosing username-password flow
+Considerations for Choosing username-password flow

-- High risk in password exposure
+- High risk of password exposure

-- No authorisation, so:
+- No authorization, so:

 - No opportunity to include multi-factor authentication